-Copyrights registration is not mandatory for enjoying the protection of the law and this non-registration does not affect the exercise of the author’s rights arising from the material creation; however, it is strongly advisable to register and thus reinforce by the publicity and guaranties of authenticity and security that ONDA provides the protection of copyrights.
+Copyrights registration is not mandatory for enjoying the protection of the law and this non-registration does not affect the exercise of the author’s rights arising from the material creation; however, it is strongly advised to register and thus reinforce by the publicity and guarantees of authenticity and security that ONDA provides the protection of copyrights.

 Violations of intellectual property rights may be subject to criminal sanctions including fines and prison of up to three years.
 Administrative measures may be applied by ONDA and include warnings, fines, temporary or permanent closure of establishments, seizure of illegal copies or machinery used for their production, destruction of illegal samples and others.

-6 copies of the work to be registered and 2 digitalized copies thereof (either in diskette, compact disk or digital video disk)
+- 6 copies of the work to be registered and 2 digitalized copies thereof (either in a flash drive, compact disks or emails)

-General written information of the work to be registered including publication date, area of art or design applicable to this work.
+- General written information about the work to be registered including publication date, the area of art or design applicable to this work.

-Other requirements might apply for different work areas.
+- Other requirements might apply to different work areas.